 Finally, testosterone is directly linked to your skin quality and hair growth.

-Before we get started on the various testosterone-affecting foods, I must disclose that I’m not a doctor.
-This article and advice is purely based on my nutritional education and experience with clients over the years.
+Before we get started on the various testosterone-affecting foods, I must disclose that I'm not a doctor.
+This article and advice are purely based on my nutritional education and experience with clients over the years.

 Ok, let's jump in!

 There are lots of ways to increase testosterone levels in your body.
 Some more drastic measures include taking anabolic steroids.
 I'm not suggesting you go that route -- however, I'm not against it either.